Dean Roper: ARCA Racing

 Most of Roper's major success came in ARCA racing, where he would score 10 wins, eight of which came on dirt tracks.
 Roper made 37 starts in the series, most of which came at two tracks, Springfield and DuQuoin.
 Roper won in his series debut at the Terre Haute Action Track, the only time ARCA raced at the track.
 Roper ran two more races that season, finishing Seventh at Talladega and winning at the Milwaukee Mile.
 Roper would make five starts in 1983, four for the Mueller Brother's and one for Bob Brevak.
 Roper would win at the Springfield Mile and DuQuoin for the Mueller's.
 Roper would only run two races in 1984, Springfield and DuQuoin, losing the engine at Springfield and finishing 25th, and finishing second at DuQuoin.
 1985 again saw Roper only run at Springfield and DuQuoin, finishing first and second.
 Roper made his final start at Daytona in 1986, finishing last in the field of 40 cars after a lap four crash.
 Roper would win once again at Springfield and DuQuoin, and would come in seventh at Owosso Speedway.
 Roper would finish third at Springfield, while winning races at Indianapolis and DuQuoin.
 Roper would remain winless in ARCA until 1994, collecting what would be his final victory.
 By 2000, Roper was beginning to consider retirement, as ARCA was becoming more competitive, and small teams like the Mueller Brothers were having trouble keeping up.
 During an interview before the 2001 Par-A-Dice 100, Roper hinted that it could be his final start.
 Because of his success on dirt, Roper acquired the nickname "ARCA's Dean of Dirt".

 Death

 While competing at the 2001 Par-A-Dice 100 at the Springfield Mile, Roper's no. 89 Mueller Brother's Racing Ford slowed on lap 17 and began to bounce off the inside wall.
 The car then found the pit entry and crashed into some pit equipment, sending spectators running.
 Roper was pulled from the car and rushed to the hospital.
 It was announced at the conclusion of the race that Roper had suffered a heart attack, resulting in the odd crash.
-He was pronounced dead at the hospital.
-Roper died less than one year after his son Tony was killed in a Truck Series Race at Texas Motor Speedway.
+He was pronounced dead at Memorial Medical Center.
+Roper was killed less than a year after his son Tony was killed in a Truck Series Race at Texas Motor Speedway.

+Motorsports career results

+NASCAR

+(key) (Bold - Pole position awarded by qualifying time.
+Italics - Pole position earned by points standings or practice time. * – Most laps led.)